WiseExMachina/Uber-Data-Collector/README.md

 Special events: Large concerts, sports games, conferences (if they can be incorporated).

-Climatic Variables (Optional, but influential):

-Temperature, precipitation, weather conditions (rain often increases demand).

-Supply Variables (Optional, but influential):

-Number of active drivers in the area (difficult to obtain, but impacts availability).

 Feature Engineering
-This is where you'll transform your raw data into useful variables for the model:
+This is where I'll transform raw data into useful variables for the model:

-Request Rate in Preceding Windows:
+Request Rate in Preceding Windows (10-minute intervals):

-Calculate the number of requests per minute/every 10 seconds for the first 15 minutes of 10:00 AM (10:00 AM to 10:15 AM).

-Calculate the number of requests per minute/every 10 seconds for the first 15 minutes of 11:00 AM (11:00 AM to 11:15 AM).
+Calculate the number of requests per minute/every 10 seconds for specific 10-minute observation windows (e.g., 12:00 PM - 12:10 PM, 1:00 PM - 1:10 PM, 2:00 PM - 2:10 PM).

-You could calculate averages, medians, or even the standard deviation of these rates within these 15-minute windows.
+I can calculate averages, medians, or even the standard deviation of these rates within these 10-minute windows.

 Total Ride Count in Previous Hours:

-Total number of requests between 9:00 AM and 10:00 AM, and between 10:00 AM and 11:00 AM.
+Total number of requests in the hour preceding the prediction window (e.g., 11:00 AM - 12:00 PM for a 12 PM prediction).

 Time Characteristics:

 Extract the day of the week (numeric or categorical).

-Extract the hour of the day (e.g., 10 for 10 AM, 11 for 11 AM).
+Extract the hour of the day (e.g., 12 for 12 PM, 1 for 1 PM, 2 for 2 PM).

 Create a binary flag for "weekend" or "public holiday."

+Technical Implementation: Building a Custom Data Pipeline To facilitate this crucial manual data collection, I've engineered a robust, full-stack data entry solution:

+Frontend (User Interface): A custom HTML spreadsheet application, styled with Tailwind CSS, is hosted on GitHub Pages.
+This provides a user-friendly and mobile-responsive interface for efficiently logging ride details, including stopwatch lap times for precise request rate calculations.

+Backend (Data Persistence): This static frontend seamlessly integrates with a Google Apps Script web app.
+This script acts as a secure intermediary, receiving data submitted from the GitHub Pages frontend and automatically appending it to a designated Google Sheet.
+This ensures all collected data is immediately saved, organized, and accessible for further analysis, overcoming the limitations of static website hosting.

+This setup demonstrates proficiency in web development (HTML, CSS, JavaScript), cloud scripting (Google Apps Script), and version control/hosting (GitHub Pages), creating a complete and effective data acquisition system for my project.

 Machine Learning Methodology
-This is a regression problem, as you are predicting a number (the quantity of requests).
+This is a regression problem, as I am predicting a number (the quantity of requests).

 Data Collection and Storage: Establish a consistent method to record requests over time.
-A spreadsheet or a small personal database would be useful.
+The custom HTML/Apps Script solution serves this purpose.

 Data Preprocessing: